C7N-Ops/ADG/docs/concepts/what-is-adg.md

 For decades, software safety relied on a stable assumption:

 - humans wrote the code
 - humans reviewed the code
 - humans understood the code

 Agentic development breaks that assumption:

 - agents can generate **massive surface area** quickly
 - the resulting system can “work” while hiding severe flaws:
   - tenancy leakage
-  - RLS bypass conditions
+  - authorization ambiguity
   - hidden coupling between environments
   - undocumented side effects
-  - schema drift and orphaned migrations
+  - schema drift and migration damage
   - contradictions between docs and runtime behavior

 ADG is the missing layer that makes agentic software **auditable, enforceable, and maintainable**.

 ## Core outcomes ADG targets

-- **Transparency:** every action is visible and explainable
+- **Transparency:** actions are visible and explainable
-- **Accountability:** every action is attributable and reviewable
+- **Accountability:** actions are attributable and reviewable
 - **Controllability:** humans can pause/stop/override agent actions
-- **Compliance:** policies are enforced at runtime and at merge/deploy gates
+- **Compliance:** policies are enforced at critical boundaries and gates
 - **Continuous improvement:** the system learns from incidents and near-misses